 How can we face that issue?
 We cannot all go through his experience.
 We can try to understand him, but it is going to be difficult at best.
 I have talked to a lot of these men who have come back and their story is always the same-they do not know what to do.
 Some of them will not go home immediately.
 They feel that they must adjust themselves a little to this world again, before they can go back to shake hands with their relatives and be patted on the back and told how wonderful they are.
 That is not what they want.
-They are afraid to go home, not because there is anyone at home who does not love them, but because there is no one at home who is going to understand them.
+They are afraid to go home, not because there is anyone at home who does not love them, but because there is no one at home who is going to understand ties.

-Let me tell you what one boy, who had been in the Solomons told me.
-Remember, he is only in his early twenties.
 This is the problem: He came out of college to go to war.
 He had carried no responsibilities before.
 His idea of a big time was to borrow the family car and go out and spend \$10 at a roadhouse and jitterbug to a jukebox.
-"But," as he said, "that was two years agoand it seems to me like it was two thousand years ago.
+"But," as he said, "that was two years ago-and it seems to me like it was two thousand years ago.